BookClub Kits for Checkout!

 We Were the Mulvaney's

-Page Forward Saturdays continues on Saturday, November 14, 10 am, and continues on the second Saturday of each month.
-This discussion group focuses on books written by and about Montana authors.
+Page Forward Saturdays continues on Saturday, December 10, 10 am, and continues on the second Saturday of each month.
+This discussion group focuses on books by Montana authors, about Montana, or set in Montana.

-The OpenBooks Discussion Series, which runs October – May, continues on Thursday, November 5, at 7:00 pm, in the Montana Room of the library.
+The OpenBooks Discussion Series, which runs October – May, continues on Thursday, December 1, at 7:00 pm, in the Montana Room of the library.
 Discussions are held on the first Thursday of each month.
 These discussions, sponsored by the Great Falls Public Library Foundation, are free and open to the public.
 You may attend any and all of the discussions.
 Books are available at the library three weeks prior to each meeting.
 You will need a library card to check a book out whether you attend the discussion or just read the book.
-Discussions are facilitated by Penny Hughes-Briant.
+Discussions are facilitated by Penny Hughes-Briant, a teacher at UGF.
 For more information on this series call 453-0349.

 An online guide containing book group meeting dates, upcoming reads and other helpful information.